One of the great things about Spring is the chance to bring a general sense of freshness into your home.

 Why Should You Clean Your Mattress?

 With all the hours we spend in bed in the Winter (sometimes under piles and piles of blankets trying to stay warm) by the time Spring comes around, our beds and mattresses are due for a serious cleaning.
-Here’s 2 Reasons Why and 5 Steps How:
+Here’s two reasons why you should clean your mattress:

 Did you know that you’re not the only one using your bed?
 According to the folks over at www.ehso.com, dust mites—those little, microscopic bugs that live on dead skin cells—can be all over in your mattress, with a typical mattress containing tens of thousands of the critters.
 While mites don’t “bite, sting or burrow” into humans, their droppings and body parts can cause harmful allergic reactions.
 Symptoms of dust mite allergy include: sneezing, stuffy or runny nose, itchy skin, difficulty of breathing, and trouble sleeping due to shortness of breath.
 (Doesn’t sound very nice, does it…Yuck!)